timjogorman/RicherEventDescription/guidelines.md

 For each ENTITY and EVENT annotation, you might have found a long phrase (or even, for EVENTs, a complex string of verbs and nouns) which designates that concept.
-Yet we will not be annotating that entire string, but instead will designate the phrase with a single word, the syntactic "head" of the phrase.
+We will not be annotating that entire string, but instead will designate a single word, the syntactic "head" of the phrase, which will represent that whole idea.

-Please note that *the syntactic head guidelines do not specify what qualifies as an EVENT/ENTITY or not, but instead, how to select a span for those words or phrases which do qualify}.
-Deciding whether or not a term should be one, many or no entities or events is entirely a semantic decision; this is merely a decision about the span which you should mark after that.
+Deciding whether or not a term should be one, many or no entities or events is entirely a semantic decision described above; the details here are merely a decision about the span which you should mark after that.
 A single noun phrase can have many ENTITYs or EVENTs (every word in "United States Olympics Organization Chairwoman" is an ENTITY), and the fact that a word is not the head of a larger